Carlbronge/IonDetect-Innovations/README.md

 5. **Potential Impact**: If successful, this approach could revolutionize weather prediction, particularly in areas prone to severe storms like Florida.
 It could also serve as a model for other regions facing similar challenges.

-In summary, the goal is to use AI and AlexNet to predict weather patterns and storm trajectories by tracking lightning strikes is a forward-thinking approach that could significantly contribute to reducing weather-related damages, especially in hurricane-prone areas like Florida.
+In summary, the goal is to use Yolov5 and AlexNet to predict weather patterns and storm trajectories by tracking lightning strikes is a forward-thinking approach that could significantly contribute to reducing weather-related damages, especially in hurricane-prone areas like Florida.
 The success of this project could have far-reaching implications for weather forecasting and disaster preparedness.

 Rising Cost of Extreme Weather Damage